rakhimov/scram/doc/fault_tree_generator.rst

 It is possible to generate a 100,000-basic-event fault tree in less than a minute;
-however, to generate more complex fault trees, it is recommended to use Cython_.
-Cython can convert the fault tree generator script into C code, which can be compiled into a faster executable.
-This faster executable is capable of generating million-basic-event fault trees in few minutes.
+however, to generate more complex fault trees, the Python code can be converted into C with Cython_, which is capable of generating million-basic-event fault trees in few minutes.

 .. _Cython:
     http://cython.org/